These two questions are pretty common when you’re a Christian is in the process of changing your financial life by getting out of debt.

 That’s a good thing, right?

 But the flip side of that coin is that you’ve eliminated a reason for God to bless your life and your finances.
 Quitting tithing means you’re no longer being obedient to God in that way.
-It makes it impossible for Him to bless you for your obedience, and can actually harm you because you’ve taken away His protection in that area of your life.
+It makes it impossible for Him to bless you for your financial obedience, and can actually harm you because you’ve taken away His protection in that area of your life.

 You have to decide, is that a risk you want to take?